 - liability for non-clinical matters such as taxes and the performance of contracts entered into by or on behalf of your practice.

 In addition, for practices structured as unlimited liability partnerships, partners are jointly and severally liable for actions brought against the partnership, so you may be liable for the actions or omissions of a fellow partner.

-It is important to understand that the subscription for an individual MPS member is calculated on the basis of the risk represented by that member alone.
+It is important to understand that the subscription for an individual Medical Protection member is calculated on the basis of the risk represented by that member alone.
 In the interests of fairness across the membership as a whole, where you are exposed to additional liabilities (such as those listed above), you do not have the right request indemnity for matters beyond your own clinical practice, unless your membership grade is expressly extended to cover these.
-There are various additional packages that MPS offers, to help you manage some of the wider risk that you might face in the course of your practice:
+There are various additional packages that Medical Protection offers, to help you manage some of the wider risk that you might face in the course of your practice:

 UK GP Membership

 Given the typical structure of general medical practices in the UK, we offer additional benefits in the GP membership category, including for solo practitioners and those practising in an unlimited partnership.
 It is likely that, in addition to the standard benefits of membership, UK GPs would be granted assistance with requests relating to claims of negligence against any of their employed non-clinical administrative staff (e.g. the practice manager, receptionists and secretaries), or in relation to clinical staff such as health care assistants, phlebotomists, and dispensers where it can be shown that such staff were acting under appropriately delegated authority and were adequately trained, supervised, working to practice protocols and not making ‘standalone’ clinical judgments.